Robert Khayat

-Robert Conrad Khayat (born April 18, 1938) was the 15th Chancellor of the University of Mississippi.
-He also played American football as a placekicker, guard, and center for Ole Miss and in the National Football League (NFL) for the Washington Redskins during the 1960, 1962 and 1963 seasons.
-He was appointed Chancellor in 1995.
+Robert Conrad Khayat (born April 18, 1938) is an American former academic administrator and football player who was the 15th chancellor of the University of Mississippi.
+He played football professionally as a placekicker, guard, and center for the Washington Redskins of the National Football League (NFL).

+Khayat played college football for the Ole Miss Rebels and was selected in the sixth round of the 1960 NFL draft.
+He played for the Washington for three seasons, earning a Pro Bowl selection in 1960.
+After his football career, Khayat became a lawyer.
+He was appointed chancellor of the University of Mississippi in 1995.

 Early years

 Khayat was born in Moss Point, Mississippi, to Lebanese parents.
+His family attended a Methodist church where they sat in the back due to racial discrimination.
 He attended Moss Point High School and the University of Mississippi.
-He received both bachelor of arts and Juris Doctor degrees from the University of Mississippi.
+He received both Bachelor of Arts and Juris Doctor degrees from the University of Mississippi.
 He also played football for the Ole Miss Rebels football team from 1957 to 1959.
 He also received an LL.M. degree from Yale University.

 Professional football career

-Khayat was selected by the Cleveland Browns in the 1960 NFL Draft.
-He was then traded to the Washington Redskins in April 1960.
-He played for the Redskins during the 1960, 1962, and 1963 seasons.
+Khayat was selected by the Cleveland Browns in the 1960 NFL draft.
+He was then traded to the Washington Redskins along with lineman Fran O'Brien in April 1960 for veteran kicker Sam Baker.

+Khayat played for the Redskins during the 1960, 1962, and 1963 seasons.
 Following the 1960 season, he was named to the Pro Bowl squad.
 He appeared in a total of 40 NFL games and kicked 38 field goals and 90 extra points.

 His brother Eddie Khayat also played and coached in the NFL.